Macrometacorp/demo-realtime-fraud-detection/README.md

 		RETURN (FOR merchant IN info[*].prev._to RETURN DISTINCT merchant) )
 	// LET first = suspects[0]

+	// Find a merchant suspected for the most customers.
 	FOR suspect IN FLATTEN(suspects)
 	    // FILTER suspect IN first
 	    COLLECT merchant = suspect WITH COUNT INTO mentions